goschtl/zope/zope-story-website/trunk/src/why_use_zope.rst

 Security
 -------------------

-The `Zope Framework`_ offers significant security advantages in the form of a fine-grained and highly manageable infrastructure, including support for pluggable authentication and permission-based security policies for object publishing, down to the level of methods and attributes.
+The `Zope Toolkit`_ offers significant security advantages in the form of a fine-grained and highly manageable infrastructure, including support for pluggable authentication and permission-based security policies for object publishing, down to the level of methods and attributes.